vita-student-projects/DLAV-2025_AurelienGenin_SaraHeidaripour/README.md

 To train and run the model, simply use the attached [Jupyter notebook](DLAV_Phase2_Aurelien-Sara.ipynb)

+## Milestone 3 - Sim-to-real Generalization

+Our end-to-end planner for the real data uses only the ``camera`` and ``history`` inputs, and returns the future trajectory.

+### Network architecture

+Our network uses exactly the same architecture as Phase 2, without the depth encoder and decoder as we don't have these inputs available.

+### Training

+The training here is simpler: 20 epochs at 1e-3 learning rate.
+However, to perform well on real data, we used a mixed training set with real data but also simulated data as in the previous phases.
+This enabled us to reach good ADE result on real data.

+### Run the model

+To train and run the model, simply use the attached [Jupyter notebook](DLAV_Phase3_Aurelien-Sara.ipynb)

 ## References

 [^eff_net]: M. Tan, and Q. V. Le, ["EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks"](https://arxiv.org/abs/1905.11946), arXiv, 2019